imedkrisna/krisna/content/en/authors/admin/_index.md

 - Visitors
 ---

- My name is Krisna.
+ My name is Krisna, some calls me Imed.
 I am a lecturer at Politeknik APP Jakarta, a vocational school under Ministry of Industry.
 My research is about trade and investment policy and how it affects Indonesian firms.
 I use some structured equation such as GTAP model, but also do some empirics like gravity models.

- I currently assume a lecturer position at Politeknik APP Jakarta and Universitas Indonesia.
-I also a senior fellow at Center for Indonesian Policy Studies.
+ I am a lecturer at Politeknik APP Jakarta (full-time) and Universitas Indonesia.
+Additionally, I assume a senior fellow position at Center for Indonesian Policy Studies.